aviator/demo/README.md

     curl -L https://get.rvm.io | bash -s stable --ruby=1.9.3

+Close your terminal and re-open it for RVM to fully take effect.

 **Ubuntu users** If you are using Gnome-terminal, you may need to set a preference item in your terminal.
 Please visit [this RVM page](https://rvm.io/integration/gnome-terminal) for more info.